Outdoor Housing for Star Tortoises

 Solar heated hides

 If you live in a cool climate, you want to use outdoor hiding places that provide warmth.
-Small garden cold frames, aka miniature greenhouses, are popular in northern Europe as tortoise houses.
+Small garden cold frames, aka miniature greenhouses (pic), are popular in northern Europe as tortoise houses.
 Cold frames protect plants, or tortoises, from cool weather and wind.
 They have sloped, clear roofs and stay 5-10 °F warmer than the outside air.
 They should face south for maximum sun exposure.

 During cold weather, you'll need a heated tortoise house to keep Star tortoises outside.
-Scroll down to "Heated tortoise houses" for examples.
+Scroll down to "Heated tortoise houses" for some examples.

 It's a good idea to provide sight barriers in tortoise pens.
 They make the enclosure more interesting and help tortoises escape from each other to enjoy some peace.
 Here, extra blocks and clumps of grass are used for this purpose.
 Always check corners so that they won't provide any footholds for climbing, or cap them to prevent escapes.